Patching Tutorial

 On a Mac?
 Use NSRT (8.59 MB)

-Strategy #2: Rule out headerless - Using the same ROMs from Archive.org (fresh ROMs you haven't patched yet), remove the header from every ROM and then patch each ROM.
-Test every ROM to see if that works.
+Strategy #2: Check for ROM Headers – Using the same ROM files from Archive.org (unpatched), remove the header from each ROM and then apply the patch.
+Test each version again to see if this resolves the issue.

 This guide focuses on IPS patch files, which is the most popular and most used file format for patches.
-However, there are a couple of other patch file formats that ROM hackers & translators sometimes use.
+Sometimes ROM hackers & translators use the other patch formats.
+I'll run through the best utilities for each format (for Windows).

 Using the patching utilities recommended above are the same way you use Lunar IPS: all you do is select the patch, select the ROM, and then click Patch.